stillbigjosh/stillbigjosh.github.io/writeups/kube-reaper-breakout.md

   Attack: exec into privileged container -> full node access
 ```

-Someone already deployed a privileged pod in cicd with the host root filesystem mounted.
+I had already deployed a privileged pod in cicd with the host root filesystem mounted.
 This pod has everything an attacker needs: privileged security context, access to the host PID namespace, host networking, and the entire host filesystem at `/`.

 ### Namespace Security Map